-Westport is committed to working closely with Aboriginal people to ensure that their values are recognised and drive planning decisions, and that their traditional ownership of the lands and seas is respected.
+Westport is committed to working closely with Aboriginal people to ensure their values are recognised and embedded in planning decisions, and that their traditional ownership of the lands and seas is respected.

-Derbal Nara also known as Cockburn Sound, is an enriched area known for its cultural significate sites, knowledge, stories and songlines of the Whadjuk and Gnaala Karla Booja Noongar peoples.
+Derbal Nara also known as Cockburn Sound, is a culturally enriched area with significant sites, stories, knowledge and songlines of the Whadjuk and Gnaala Karla Booja Noongar peoples.

 The Westport Program footprint extends into Whadjuk and Gnaala Karla Booja Indigenous Land Use Agreements (ILUAs).
-Beyond the physical footprint, the port and network of road and rail will reach across our State and provide a gateway to domestic and international trade.
+Beyond the physical footprint of the port, the supporting road and rail network will span across Western Australia serving as a gateway to domestic and international trade.

-Westport is now in Stage 4 - definition and delivery, and we will continue to work closely with the Whadjuk and Gnaala Karla Booja Regional Aboriginal Corporations and the Noongar Advisory Group.
+Westport is now in Stage 4 - definition and delivery, and we will continue to work closely with the Whadjuk and Gnaala Karla Booja Regional Aboriginal Corporations.
+We will also collaborate with the new Westport Noongar Advisory Group.

 “Our Groups are united in ensuring Westport is a successful project that recognises the historical impact of colonisation and marginalisation, and provides outcomes that connect our culture and environment, build cultural collaboration and social unity, and support economic and capacity building.”

-Developed in partnership with our Noongar Advisory Group, the Westport Noongar Opportunities Strategy will guide the program to ensure benefits are maximised for Noongar communities with the development of the port and supply chain infrastructure.
+Developed in partnership with the former Westport Noongar Advisory Group, the Westport Noongar Opportunities Strategy is guiding the program to ensure benefits are maximised for Noongar communities with the development of the port and supply chain infrastructure.

 Learn more: